 One size, however, does not fit all.
 With that in mind, our Champion Funds recommendations list and model portfolios offer funds that should appeal to investors of all stripes.

 Indeed, our picks hail from all over the valuation and market-cap spectrum.
-We have ace funds, for example, that favor racy midcaps like BEA Systems
+We have ace funds, for example, that favor racy growth stocks like Genentech

-These stocks' performances have been all over the board over the last year,and if you're invested in one or two, you've seen a lot of volatility.
+These stocks have performed all over the board, and if you're invested in one or two, you've probably seen a lot of volatility.
 But put them together in one fund or one portfolio with many other stocks, and you'll get a much smoother upward trajectory.